Simplecodez/instagram-clone-post/README.md

 ```bash
 $ git clone https://github.com/Simplecodez/instagram-clone-post
 ```
-Now run: "npm install" to install all the dependencies of the project.
+After that, run: "npm install" to install all the dependencies of the project.

 ```bash
 $ npm install